TV Marabá: History

 Until the arrival of television, there were no radio stations (the majority of the city's population received signals from stations in Pará and other states, including foreign broadcasts), there were two newspapers with a few pages that were not daily (despite 80% of the population was illiterate and there were few schools) and several loudspeakers on which traders shouted to the locality to send messages.
 It is estimated that on the day TV Marabá opened, there were 3,000 televisions in the city and rural area of Marabá, with 30 thousand inhabitants, of which 15 thousand in Marabá and the urban perimeter.

 The station's biggest accolade was the broadcast of programs recorded on U-matic tapes brought by the TV stations in the city of Belém from Liberal (affiliated to Globo) and Marajoara (Tupi's O&O), in addition to TV Imperatriz, brought on daily plane trips from Belém and Imperatriz (at the time, the roads were full of dirt and took a week to travel).

 The images displayed by U-matic on TV Marabá were new at the time, as it became one of the first Brazilian TV stations to be opened with this technology, which was restricted only to stations in the capitals and some cities in the interior, with color programming, and in black-and-white, one of the last TV stations to show black-and-white programming in the country.

 Initially, the station only went on air at night, to show the programming of the two main networks in the country at the time (Tupi and Globo).
-From Globo, telenovelas, TV series and the news program Jornal Nacional were shown; from Tupi, telenovleas (among them, O Julgamento) and entertainment (Gente Inocente and Petrocelli) were shown.
+From Globo, telenovelas, TV series and the news program Jornal Nacional were shown; from Tupi, telenovelas (among them, O Julgamento) and entertainment (Gente Inocente and Petrocelli) were shown.

 After going on air, TV Marabá should have three months of experimentation (November 9, 1976 until February 9, 1977) on Channel 38 UHF (the channel stipulated by DENTEL) but due to technical considerations (practically all TV sets only had channels 2 to 13 VHF), the broadcaster chose to go on air on Channel 13.
 The vice-mayor, José Brasil de Araújo, stated in the Veja magazine report:

 Dentel (National Telecommunications Department) knows this, but who is going to close our TV?

 This question arose in the city (declared as a National Security Zone) where the 23rd Army Brigade, the 2nd Jungle Infantry Battalion and the Military Police barracks are located, where there are color television sets.